FAA Medical Certificate: Potential Disqualifications

 2024 Guide for Aviation Medical Examiners

 If 14 CFR Part 67 indicates that a condition will not allow you to obtain a medical certificate, all hope is not lost.
 There may be an option to obtain a special issuance medical certificate or obtain a medical with certain operating limitations.
-Discuss this with one of the previously mentioned sources before pushing forward with your examination.
+Discuss this with one of the above sources before pushing forward with your examination.

 0 replies